Towards direct imaging and orbital parameter estimation of supermassive black hole binaries with spaceborne VLBI: SMBHB detection with BHEX

-The Event Horizon and Environs (ETHER) database, used for identification of EHT and ngEHT targets, is also building a library of SMBHB candidates identified using the methods described previously \citep{ramakrishnan_event_2023}.
-With follow-up observations of promising candidates with VLBI planned to constrain flux densities and determine detectability, the ETHER database will no doubt play an important role in identifying binary targets.
+Within the ETHER database, a library of SMBHB candidates identified using the methods described previously is also being built \citep{ramakrishnan_event_2023}.
+Through follow-up observations of promising candidates with VLBI planned to constrain flux densities and determine detectability, the ETHER database will no doubt play an important role in identifying binary targets.